It is a drug composed of a mixture of dimethylpolysiloxane and silicon oxide, inert polymers with surfactant properties.

-It is used to treat and prevent some problems with functional conditions of the digestive tract that produce an abnormal retention of gases.
+It is used to treat and prevent some problems with functional conditions of the digestive tract that produce abnormal retention of gases.

 Its administration is done orally.